How to Create a FreeBSD Web Server (FAMP Stack) - 2026 Guide

 If you don’t see anything, or if you get any errors, monitor /var/log/php-fpm.log for hints that can help you identify problems.
 Also, check the Apache log files /var/log/httpd-error.log and /var/log/httpd-apache.log for clues.

-Install a database server (MariaDB)
+Step 6.
+Install the MariaDB database server

 Find the latest version of MariaDB, then install it.